VibhorShukla-BHRT/Payment-App-BETA-/README.md

 Link of Deployed project: https://payment-app-beta.vercel.app/signup

-(might be a bit slow to start as it's using free services)
+(might be a bit slow at start as it's using free services)